qyp2000/qyp2000.github.io/_pages/about.md

 Before that, I received my Bachelor's degree from the Department of Electronic Engineering, Tsinghua University.

 My current research interests and past experience can be summarized as follows:
-- 1️⃣ Generative Models: Visual Representation Generation;
+- 1️⃣ Generative Models: Visual Representation and Generation;
 - 2️⃣ Low-level Vision: Visual Low-level understanding, Processing, and Enhancement;
 - 3️⃣ Wireless Communications: AI for Physical Layer.